A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 Draw weight vs. FPS

-The speed of your arrows depends on your bow’s draw weight and the length of your archery arrows.
+The recurve bow arrow speed depends on your bow’s draw weight and the length of your archery arrows.
 The heavier the draw weight, the faster it will travel.

 However, you can limit how much weight you can comfortably draw.
 Most adult hunters will be able to shoot a 50 lb bow without too much difficulty.